April, 2016 — Rotary Maternal & Child Health Month

 2016 Sponsors: Batesville Memorial Public Library, Wood-Mizer, BBQ Street, Batesville Area Historical Society.

 The Batesville Rotary Club is particularly dedicated to promoting Literacy as a Rotary Area of Focus.
 In doing so, we are pleased to sponsor The Dictionary Project for third graders in Batesville schools.

 Each school year, beginning in 2012-13, our club has given a dictionary to each third grade student in the Batesville Intermediate School and St. Louis School.
 The dictionaries are for each student to keep and use throughout their education.

 Through this literacy project, we hope to help students to improve their communication skills and make the most of their education.

-In 2012-13, Batesville Rotary Club’s major International Service Project is ShelterBox USA.
+Since 2012, Batesville Rotary Club’s major International Service Project has been ShelterBox USA.
 ShelterBox is the largest international disaster relief organization that provides shelter, access to clean water and lifesaving equipment immediately following a disaster.

-Each box supplies an extended family of up to 10 people with a tent and lifesaving equipment to use while they are displaced or homeless.
+Each box supplies an extended family with a tent and lifesaving equipment to use while they are displaced or homeless.